openjournals/joss/docs/editing.md

 aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ```

-- Pause the review to await notification that the AAS paper is published.
+- Pause the review (by applying the `paused` label) to await notification that the AAS paper is published.

 **Once the AAS paper is published**